-Photos of the main SaltMaker AirBreather skid at Saltworks’ facility before (left) and after (right) disassembly and packing for shipping.
+The main SaltMaker AirBreather skid at Saltworks’ facility before (first image) and after (second) disassembly and packing for shipment.

 To do so, it will use waste heat from the manufacturing facility, thereby also increasing the facility’s cooling capacity.
 This is possible thanks to the AirBreather’s ability to operate more efficiently at lower temperatures compared to traditional evaporation technologies, allowing reuse of lower grade waste heat than previously possible.

-SaltMaker AirBreather module (left) inside Saltworks’ facility prior to completion and (right) wrapped in protective film for shipping to the customer site.
+SaltMaker AirBreather module inside Saltworks’ facility prior to completion (first image) and wrapped in protective film (second) for shipping to the customer site.

 Saltworks’ CEO, Benjamin Sparrow, commented “the SaltMaker platform was originally developed to treat oil and gas produced waters, leveraging waste heat when available at production sites.
 We are thrilled to see this technology adopted at full-scale in the electric vehicle industry.
 Saltworks is proud to help clients from all industries to achieve lower operating costs and improve their sustainability metrics.”

 The SaltMaker AirBreather was developed with support from Canada’s National Research Council’s (NRC) Industrial Research Assistance Program (IRAP) and Sustainable Technology Development Canada (SDTC).